Step 1

 With each solution, maintenance costs are to be expected.

-The teams mobilized throughout the duration of the project will also generate heavy expenses.
-If you do not have the human resources available internally, collaboration with a specialized service provider is strongly recommended.
-Even in this case, however, teams must be defined in order to guarantee project management which will ensure consistency between the implementation and the defined objectives.
+The teams mobilized for the duration of the project will also generate heavy expenses.
+If you don't have the human resources available in-house, working with a specialist specialized service provider is highly recommended.
+Even in this case, however, teams need to be defined to guarantee project management that will ensure consistency between implementation and defined objectives.

-Indeed, this decision will directly impact the choice of the tool, the service provider but also the level of support received.
-Other decisions can result from this estimate, such as migrating your data yourself or commissioning your service provider depending on the scale of the task.
+This decision will have a direct impact on the choice of tool, from provider but also the level of support received.
+Other decisions can be made on the basis of this estimate, such as whether to migrate your data yourself or hire your service provider, depending on the scale of the task.

 Framing and planning an ERP 1 project